NickMcGrath/3522_A00931408/Assignments/Assignment1/readme.txt

 you may or may not have implemented.
 This will help me keep an eye out for them as I grade your work.

-To run the program launch from fam.py file.
+To run the program run main() from the fam module.